-I had this recipe for Peanut Tofu Stir Fry featured on Mic News in the article 10 Easy Dinner Recipes That Your Heart (And Wallet) Will Thank You For.
+This Peanut Tofu Stir Fry is super flavourful, really easy to make and makes a perfect quick yet healthy dinner!
+And the guys at Mic News seem to agree, as I had this recipe featured in their article 10 Easy Dinner Recipes That Your Heart (And Wallet) Will Thank You For.

 Tofu seems to get a bad rap in the West, where a lot of people I’ve talked to about it seem to think that it’s something that should only be eaten by vegetarians or vegans.

-I think it’s a shame that tofu isn’t more popular because as an omnivore, I still think it’s really delicious if you’ve seasoned it properly, and it’s a much healthier protein-filled alternative to meat to eat once in a while.
+I think it’s a shame that tofu isn’t more popular because it’s really delicious when seasoned it properly, and it’s great healthy protein alternative to meat.

 An issue I encountered in my quest for an entirely plant-based tofu dish that could be enjoyed by vegans and omnivores alike is that although tofu is an integral part of the national cuisine in many Oriental countries, it’s usually served as a side dish alongside dishes containing meat or fish.
 But I wanted to create something that would make tofu taste delicious enough to make it the star of the show for once.

-I decided, therefore, that to make the tofu as flavourful as possible, I would cut it up into small cubes and marinate it for a few hours before cooking.
+I decided, therefore, that to make the tofu as flavourful as possible, I would cut it up into small cubes and dip it into a flavourful marinade before cooking.
 I used this Cauldron Original Tofu, which is a hard, firm tofu that you can buy in most supermarkets.

 If you try out this recipe or anything else from my blog, I’d love for you to take a photo and tag it #rhiansrecipes on Instagram!
 It would really make my day to see what you come up with!